Optimum Noise Mechanism for Differentially Private Queries in Discrete Finite Sets: Optimal Additive Noise

 \subsubsection{Optimal Noise Mechanism for Vector Queries}

-Now, we briefly discuss the optimal noise mechanism design for vector queries.
-The MILP formulation of the problem defined in~\eqref{eq:MILP_obj}--\eqref{eq:eta_range} can be applied directly to vectors of queries by simply considering the masses of probabilities as a joint PMF, with arguments corresponding to all possible tuples in ${\cal Q}^k$.
-In Section~\ref{Sec:Simulations}, we provide two examples for 2D vector queries-- one for BD neighbourhood and another for arbitrary neighbourhood (see Fig.~\ref{Fig:PMF_2D_plots}).
-We observe that for BD neighbourhood case, the optimum noise mechanism follows staircase pattern in 2D as well and for arbitrary neighbourhood, the optimum noise mechanism has $e^{-\epsilon} f^{\star}(\bm 0)$ values at $\bm \eta = \bm \mu_{\XX}$. \begin{rem} In general, the optimal multidimensional noise mechanism does not amount to adding independent random noise to each query entry, i.e., the marginal distribution of $f^{\star}(\bm \eta)$ is not equal to the optimum scalar PMF $f^{\star}(\eta)$.
-In Section~\ref{Sec:Simulations} we corroborate this statement by showing a counter example obtained using the MILP program for the vector case, considering a two dimensional vector query. \end{rem}
+Next, we briefly discuss the optimal noise mechanism design for vector queries { to explore what difference it makes to optimize after mapping each vector onto a number in $[n]$ vs. adopting the mechanism on an entry-by-entry basis.} In fact, let each entry of a vector query be in the set ${\mathcal Q}$.
+In the first case, the MILP formulation of the problem defined in~\eqref{eq:MILP_obj}--\eqref{eq:eta_range} can be applied directly to vectors of queries considering the masses of probabilities as a joint PMF, with arguments corresponding to all possible tuples in ${\mathcal Q}^k$.
+In Section~\ref{Sec:Simulations}, we provide two examples for 2D vector queries-- one for the BD neighborhood and another for an arbitrary neighborhood (see Fig.~\ref{Fig:PMF_2D_plots}).
+We observe that for the BD neighborhood case, the optimum noise mechanism follows a staircase pattern in 2D as well and for the arbitrary neighborhood, the optimum noise mechanism has $e^{-\epsilon} f^{\star}(\bm 0)$ values at $\bm \eta = \bm \mu_{\XX}$, where boldface letters are vectors. \begin{rem} In general, the optimal multidimensional noise mechanism does not amount to adding independent random noise to each query entry.
+In Section~\ref{Sec:Simulations} we corroborate this statement by showing a counter-example obtained using the MILP program for the vector case, considering a two-dimensional vector query. \end{rem}